 In yabusame, archers dressed in ite shozoku (literally “archer’s garb”) shoot arrows from a speeding horse.
 They do this while galloping through a roughly 220-meter track, along which three targets are set up.

-▲Return to content
+▲Return to table of contents

 For Peace, a Good Harvest, and Health